Zhuo-Yuanhao/IJCAI26-BFHD/README.md

 **BFHD: Bidirectional Feature Harmonization Decomposition for Heterogeneous Clinical Assessments**
 Yuanhao Zhuo, Zixi Qin, Ling Qin, and Wanqing Li
-Accepted to the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).
+Accepted to the 35th International Joint Conference on Artificial Intelligence (IJCAI-ECAI 2026).

 ## Contact
 For questions about the code or implementation, please open an issue in this repository.